Flickr won't kill the thousands of photos in historic Commons archives

-When Flickr announced this month it will limit free accounts to 1,000 photos and delete any that cross that threshold, it wasn't immediately clear what happens to the Flickr Commons, the thousands of freely shareable photos from museums, governments and other archives.
+When Flickr announced this month it will limit free accounts to 1,000 photos and delete any that cross that threshold, it wasn't immediately clear what happens to the Flickr Commons, the tens of millions of freely shareable photos from museums, governments and other archives.

 Well, now we know: Flickr will keep them.